BernieO/calcardbackup/README.md

 __Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

 Due to the new default behaviour of *calcardbackup* >= 0.8.0 (creating calendars/addressbooks by fetching data from the database), this option basically becomes pointless.
-If you still want to use this method of shared items even without option `-g`, then there is of course no need to give passwords in the usernames file.
-If no usernames file is passed to the script via option `-u`, option `-i` will be ignored.
+If you still want to use this method of backing up shared items even without option `-g`, then there is of course no need to give passwords in the usernames file.
+If no usernames file is passed to the script via option `-u`, option `-i` will be ignored (because all existing calendars/addressbooks will be backed up anyway).

 ## Links